MahdiAll99/MEDomicsLab-website/content/en/_index.md

           # Upload image to `assets/media/` and reference the filename here
           feature_icon: check
           features:
-            - "Access to the full source code of MEDomicsLab"
+            - "Access to the full source code of the MEDomics platform"
             - "Opportunities to contribute to the project"
             - "Regular updates and new feature releases"
             - "Issues submission and collaboration on improvements"